 The Master of Agriculture degree is designed for students interested in graduate professional training with a strongly applied research orientation.
-The degree is offered in the following areas of emphasis: agricultural economics, agricultural education, animal science, entomology, forestry, horticulture and landscape architecture, plant and soil sciences, and plant pathology.
+The degree is offered in the following specialization areas: agribusiness, agricultural economics, agricultural education, agricultural leadership, animal science, entomology, horticulture, natural resource ecology and management, plant pathology, plant science, and soil science.
+New to CASNR is the interdisciplinary option, international agriculture.

 Purpose.
 The purpose of this degree is to provide a program which will give additional specialization in technical fields, as well as increased breadth of training.
-Students who are interested in working toward the Ph.D. degree should follow the regular Master of Science degree program.
+Students who are interested in working toward the PhD degree should follow the regular Master of Science degree program.